Developments in Georgia

 Law and order

-Georgia is rich in natural resources and provides good conditions for fruit and wine production as well as tourism.
-Georgia has no oil and gas resources of its own, but the country has an important position as a transit country.
+Georgia is rich in natural resources and has good conditions for fruit and wine cultivation as well as tourism.
+Agriculture employs over half of all inhabitants, but accounts for only one fifth of the country's exports.